timwangdev/babel-plugin-remove-import-export/README.md

 A babel plugin to remove import and export declaration in the source file.

 This will be useful if you just want to provide a code snippet without the extra module syntex, for example LeetCode.
+Or test your internal code without export it to the external.

 __Warning:__ This plugin will break the context of the script, use with caution.